Ethics and Malpractice Statements

 - Authorship of the Paper: Authorship should be limited to all those who have made substantial contributions to the conception, design, execution and analysis/interpretation of data including draft preparation.
 All authors are to take collective responsibility for the reported work.

-- Human and animal welfare: It is the duty of the authors to ensure that adequate considerations have been given to the welfare of human and animal subjects used in the work.
+- Human and animal welfare: It is the duty of the authors to ensure that adequate consideration has been given to the welfare of human and animal subjects used in the work.
 Details of precautionary measures taken must be given while citing relevant body/ies responsible for the measures put in place.

 - Declaration of any conflict of interest: Authors must declare any conflict of interest that may arise from an article.
 This should include the source of funding for the work.

-- Avoidance of plagiarism: authors must ensure that works of others are properly cited and efforts should be made to avoid word for word copies of other people’s works.
+- Avoidance of plagiarism: authors must ensure that the works of others are properly cited and efforts should be made to avoid word-for-word copies of other people’s works.

 The roles of the FUJNAS Committee of the College of Natural and Applied Sciences, Fountain University, Osogbo, Nigeria in scientific communication include: